the-teachingRSE-project/competencies/competencies.md

 Heidi Seibold, Jeremy Cohen, Florian Goth, Renato Alves, Jan Philipp Thiele, Jan Linxweiler, Jean-Noël Grad, and Samantha Wittke contributed the initial draft.
 Florian Goth supervised the project and did the project administration.
-Jean-Noël Grad designed and implemented the software tooling.
+Jean-Noël Grad designed and implemented the software tooling for the collaborative writing of this manuscript on github.
 Everybody contributed to the final review and editing.